kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/05-controlplane.md

 On the `controlplane` node

 1. Set shell variables for the pod and network network CIDRs.
-The API server advertise address is using the predefined variable described in the [first section](./01-prerequisites.md)
+The API server advertise address is using the predefined variable described in the [previous section](./04-node-setup.md)

     ```bash
     POD_CIDR=10.244.0.0/16